SIDDHARTHA-18/sql-scenarios/README.md

 # sql-scenarios
-Sql Scenarios done in DBMS Lab
+Sql Scenarios which we covered in our course .